strimzi/strimzi-kafka-oauth/examples/README.md

 Then, follow instructions in [producer README](producer/README.md) and [consumer README](consumer/README.md) to run example clients.

-Also, don't forget to set all the environment variables as instructed.
+Also, don't forget to set all the environment variables as instructed, and add 'keycloak' to your /etc/hosts if necessary.

 You can use an IDE to run example clients, or you can run from shell.